svn2github/wordpress-vip-plugins/release-candidates/thePlatform/readme.txt

 === thePlatform Video Manager ===
-Developed By: thePlatform for Media, Inc.
+Developed By: thePlatform LLC
 Tags: embedding, video, embed, portal, theplatform, shortcode Requires at least: 3.7
-Tested up to: 4.1
+Tested up to: 4.2
-Stable tag: 1.3.4
+Stable tag: 1.4.0
 Contributors: thePlatform

 Manage your content hosted by thePlatform and embed media in WordPress posts.

 == Description ==
-View your content hosted by thePlatform for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.
+View your content hosted by thePlatform and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.

 == Installation ==
 Copy the folder "thePlatform-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
 Activate the plugin and set your MPX credentials in the plugin settings interface.